Questions & Answers

 We considered existing research on the benefits and costs of captive-breeding, rearing, disease, citizen science, and environmental education to determine what level of captive-rearing would qualify as large-scale rearing and have the potential to negatively impact monarch populations.

 Our analysis concluded that that the overall impact of collecting, possessing, captively rearing, releasing, and selling fewer than 250 individual monarchs at one location or facility (e.g., home, botanical garden, school, or business) is not expected to negatively affect conservation and recovery efforts for the monarch butterfly.
-If handling greater than 250 monarchs in a given year, you will need to apply for a permit from the U.S. Fish and Wildlife Service.
+If handling greater than 250 monarchs in a given year, you will need to apply for a permit from the U.S. Fish and Wildlife Service through the same permitting process as when working with any other federally threatened or endangered species.

 In some cases, state natural resource agencies and local governments have their own monarch butterfly rules and regulations.
 This can include prohibitions on importation and/or interstate movement, captively rearing, and releasing monarch butterflies.
 You may need a state permit for scientific collection or educational activities.
 Please check with your state-specific and local agencies for more information.